About me

 © Alexandra Kpomda

 Zas's collaboration with the United Nations High Commissioner for Refugees (UNHCR) in 2020 marked a decisive turning point in her career.
-It was during this collaboration that she developed a unique visual language, inspired by ancient Indian, Tibetan, West, and Central African cosmogonies and spiritualities.
+It was during this collaboration that she developed a unique visual language, inspired by pre-colonial African, South Asian and American cosmogonies and spiritualities.
 This language continues to shape her work and gave rise to her abstract series Abstraction, which was exhibited virtually in her online gallery The Universe and Other Memories.
 Additionally, the publication of her research article titled Light Work: Black Memes’ Life Cycles and Fragmentation highlighted a project of reflection and creation she has been developing since the beginning of her career.
 The article delves into the life cycles and fragmentation of Black memes, exploring the memetic mechanisms through which ideas are formed and transformed.

 Let's collaborate!